jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Whiteboarding in technical interviews is a bit unnatural, because in real Software Engineering we have:
 * Others on the team to help us
-* Access to the internet for all of its resources
+* Access to the internet with all of its resources
 * Time to think, design and implement
 * An IDE that will catch our syntax errors immediately
 * The ability to experiment with solutions